CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-singularity.md

 singularity pull beta.sif https://depot.galaxyproject.org/singularity/cistrome_beta:1.0.7--py27heb79e2c_4
 ```
 This creates a new singularity container file, _beta.sif_, is then uploaded allas that.
 From the home page of BETA software
-we download also a test dataset for confirming that the container works.
+we download also a test data set for confirming that the container works.

 ```text
 wget http://cistrome.org/BETA/src/BETA_test_data.zip
 ```

-Then we upload these two files to Allas for project _2012345_
+Then we upload these two files to Allas.
+In this examople we use project _2012345_.

 ```text
 module load allas